Gia Herion is writing a PhD under the supervision of Prof. Dr. Karen van den Berg (Ruhr-University Bochum) and Prof. Dr. Angela Koch (University of

 Only with the emergence of feminist positions in the 1970s did the male-dominated perspective on sexual violence change.
 In their goal of raising public awareness, the works of feminist artists can be classified as forerunners of the #metoo movement.

-In contrast to the previous discourses, the research project aims to capture contemporary artistic positions that bring to light various constellations of actors and contexts of meaning of sexual violence and trauma.
-Artists who try to decipher the complexity of the structures of violence and break up dualistic gender roles and cycles of violence.
+In contrast to the previous discourses, the research project aims to capture contemporary artistic positions that bring to light various constellations of actors and contexts of meaning of sexual violence.
+Artists who try to decipher the complexity of the structures.

-To this end, contemporary artistic positions are to be related to historical works in order to investigate which innovations, breaks and gaps the current discourse on sexual violence and trauma has and which different resistance strategies artists and activists develop to decipher the polymorphic structures of violence.
+To this end, contemporary artistic positions are to be related to historical works in order to investigate which innovations, breaks and gaps the current discourse on sexual violence has and which different resistance strategies artists develop to decipher the polymorphic structures of violence.

 Academic education